Valorant: Unrated

-In the standard non-ranked mode, the match is played as best of 25 - the first team to win 13 rounds wins the match.
+In the standard non-ranked mode, the match is played as best of 25, with the first team to win 13 rounds winning the match.
 The attacking team has a bomb-type device called the Spike.
 They must deliver and activate the Spike on one of the multiple specified locations (bomb sites).
 If the attacking team successfully protects the activated Spike for 45 seconds it detonates, destroying everything in a specific area, and they receive a point.
 If the defending team can deactivate the spike, or the 100-second round timer expires without the attacking team activating the spike, the defending team receives a point.
 If all the members of a team are eliminated before the spike is activated, or if all members of the defending team are eliminated after the spike is activated, the opposing team earns a point.
 If both teams win 12 rounds, sudden death occurs, in which the winning team of that round wins the match, differing from overtime for competitive matches.
 Additionally, if after 4 rounds, a team wishes to forfeit that match, they may request a vote to surrender.
 If the vote reaches 4 (in contrast to 5 for competitive), the winning team gets all the victory credit for every round needed to bring them to 13, with the forfeiting team receiving losing credit.
 A team gets only three chances to surrender: once in the first half, once in the pistol round of the second half, and once more in the second half.

 Spike Rush

-In the Spike Rush mode, the match is played as best of 7 rounds - the first team to win 4 rounds wins the match.
+In the Spike Rush mode, the match is played as best of 7 rounds, with the first team to win 4 rounds winning the match.
 Players begin the round with all abilities fully charged except their ultimate, which charges twice as fast as in standard games.
 All players on the attacking team carry a spike, but only one spike may be activated per round.
 Guns are randomized in every round and every player begins with the same gun.
 Ultimate point orbs in the standard game are present, as well as multiple different power-up orbs.

 Swiftplay

 Swiftplay matches are simply a shortened version of the Unrated game mode.
 10 players are split into 2 teams, attackers and defenders.
 Attackers must plant the spike while the Defenders must stop them.
-What differs Swiftplay to Unrated is that it is best to 9 rounds - the first team to win 5 rounds wins the match.
+What differs Swiftplay to Unrated is that it is best of 9 rounds - the first team to win 5 rounds wins the match.
 On round 4, the team's players switch, as they would do in round 7 in the Unrated game mode.
 The game's currency system has no changes from Unrated.
 Swiftplay is meant as a quick game mode, averaging around 15 minutes per game, as opposed to around 40 minutes for Unrated.